Skip to content

 Supported Resource Types

 KubeCloudScaler can manage various types of Kubernetes workload resources.
-By default, it targets all deployments across all namespaces (excluding system namespaces).
+By default, it targets all deployments.

 Available Resource Types